Storing and Sharing Information

 - record only the necessary information for treatment and payment

-- protect PII from unauthorized disclosure in paper, electronic or verbal format
+- protect PI from unauthorized disclosure in paper, electronic or verbal format

 - ensure claimant data is as accurate as possible